TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/gnu-make/index.md

 ```

 The [define][10] keyword assigns a multi-line value to a variable.
 The value
 is terminated with an `endef` keyword.
+The [info][9] function takes a single
+value: the value to be displayed.

 Here is what this function would look like in pseudocode: